-Here a few examples of fiction influencing science
+Here a few examples of science fiction influencing science

 The Cell Phone

-Jules Verneâs 1870 Twenty Thousand Leagues Under the Sea, was the inspiration for the American inventor, Simon Lakes modern submarine.
+Jules Verneâs 1870 Twenty Thousand Leagues Under the Sea, was the inspiration for American inventor, Simon Lake to create the modern submarine.
 His company successfully created the Argonautâthe first submarine to operate in the open ocean, in 1898.

 Other possibilities of Sci-Fi

-As well as influencing Science and the progression of technology, science fiction can serve another positive purpose.
-Namely, dystopian fiction can work as a self-defeating prophecy, helping us to recognise and prevent certain unwanted possible futures.
+As well as influencing Science and the progression of technology, science fiction can serve other positive purpose.
+Indeed, dystopian fiction can work as a self-defeating prophecy, helping us to recognize and prevent certain unwanted possible futures.
 They can function as a how-to-not manual, presenting a world which we could end up living in.

 To read more about how Science Fiction has the potential to improve our future, follow this link.